obiwanjacobi/zalt2/os.md

 - Logical Devices: Point to physical devices - can be reassigned at runtime.
   - Null Device: does nothing - data writen is ignored, read is EOF.
   - StreamTap Device: duplicates an out-Stream to an additional device (copy).
 What to do with read?
+  - CharAdapt Device: adapts a block device to be a character device.

 Character Devices: